apptimeai/.github/profile/README.md

 # Welcome to Apptime 🚀

-Created by Brazilian indie hackers, Apptime is a platform for creating and sharing apps in an easy way.
+Created by Brazilian indie builders, Apptime is a platform for creating and sharing apps in an easy way.

 ## Visit Apptime!